TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 Her servants, head maid, steward, knight, and chief guard all stood before her in silence.
 Their faces sported a frown as did their dried mouth.
 Their focused on the one thing that most disturbed them, Josee's eyes.

 The servants and their parents, and the parents of their parents had served the Kalingrad family for many generations.
 Thus, they knew well that a Kalingrad descendant would have a pair of lustrous copper eyes.
-Humble the appearance may it, it was the blood of the noble family.
+Humble the appearance may it be, it was the blood of the noble family.

 And yet, Josee had a pair of bright, crimson eyes.

 But it wasn't just the eyes.

-' Her demeanor, her personality, her charisma, and her intellect.
+'Her demeanor, her personality, her charisma, and her intellect.
 All of it completely changed when milady woke up from her coma', Schulga frowned.

 'What exactly happened.
 Who is this woman in front of me.
 And earlier...', the white-haired Schulga remembered when he and his men rescued Josee.